 - Are there links to contemporary issues?

 - Use at least one primary document in your research.
-You may use the documents provided or choose your own.

 - Clearly describe the document.

 - How is it relevant to the issue/prime minister?

 - Does the document tell the whole story or is it biased?